Before transfer, closing, or city-boundary assumptions harden

 01

-Role, house age, issue state, access, and urgency are enough to guide the next step.
+Role, house age, issue state, local context, access, and urgency are enough to guide the next step without pretending every city works the same way.

 02